MrJoeSack/vector-search-3d/README.md

 An interactive 3D visualization showing the trade-offs between performance, cost, and accuracy in vector search systems, inspired by database query optimizer "Picasso diagrams."

+## 🎥 Demo

+### Live Demo
+Once deployed, users can:
+- **Rotate** the 3D view by dragging with the mouse
+- **Zoom** in/out using the scroll wheel
+- **Hover** over configuration points to see tooltips
+- **Click** points to view detailed specifications

+### What You'll See
+The visualization presents a 3D space where:
+- Each **glowing sphere** represents a vector search configuration
+- **Translucent zones** highlight optimal regions for different use cases
+- **Grid lines and labels** help quantify the trade-offs
+- **Interactive tooltips** provide instant feedback

+### Recording Your Own Demo
+To create a video demonstration:
+1. Start the development server: `npm run dev`
+2. Open http://localhost:5173 in your browser
+3. Use screen recording software (QuickTime on Mac, OBS, etc.)
+4. Demonstrate:
+   - Rotating the view from different angles
+   - Hovering over each configuration point
+   - Clicking to show detailed information
+   - Zooming to explore the zones

 ## Features

 ### 3D Scatter Plot